AquaIntel

 Customer Pain Points

-Heard from various water companies
+Complaints from various water companies

 "We waste so much time sifting through public documents trying to identify which utilities are planning pump replacements."